The race schedule will be published a few weeks prior to the event.

 Omnium (part of the Olympic programme): Formerly made up of 6 events disputed over 2 consecutive days, this year the Omnium will comprise four endurance events raced on the same day: Scratch race, tempo race, elimination and points race.
 Riders must show consistency throughout the day to have a chance of topping the final classification.

 The tempo race is new to the Omnium, and its rules are similar to those of the points race.
 After the first five laps, intermediate sprints occur every lap with one point awarded to the first rider.
 Riders also gain points for lapping the main bunch, while riders caught by the main peloton must leave the track and lose all their points.

-Applications for media accreditation for the TISSOT UCI Track Cycling World Cup in Milton are now open.
-If you are interested in being accredited, please complete the following application form before November 1st, 2017.
+Applications for media accreditation for the 2020 Tissot UCI Track Cycling World Cup in Milton will open in the Fall of 2019.

 For any media inquiries, please contact email@example.com.

 If you are interested in learning more about our corporate packages, please contact firstname.lastname@example.org.